matt-huangg/career-agent/readme.md

 ### 3. Chat — Gradio UI

-Launch the web chat (scaffolded — returns a placeholder until the agent is wired up):

 ```bash
 uv run python app.py
 ```

 Opens a local Gradio interface in your browser.
+Ask questions like "What are my strongest skills?" and get back a structured response with summary, strengths, gaps, experiences, and sources.

 ## Development